 For a complete patio heater buying guide, simply scroll further down after the reviews section, where we discuss the top 10 best outdoor heaters in detail.
 However, we understand that not everyone has that much time.
 If you are in a hurry, take a look at these quick tips instead.

 - Choose the right style: Go for a patio heater that matches your available space, home design, preferred heat source, and more.
 The last thing you want is a tall piece of metal rusting in your basement because it is the wrong kind.

 - Prioritize safety: Regardless of their design or style, patio heaters are still inherently hazardous.
 Choose an outdoor space heater with sufficient safety features especially if you have kids or pets.

 - Pay attention to features: Different patio heater models come with neat, innovative features that make operation and maintenance a lot easier and more convenient.
 Look for product features that will work for you.

 - Keep your budget in mind: As we mentioned earlier, a good patio heater does more than just heat your outdoor living space.
 However, that does not mean you need to shell out.
-Judge patio heaters by their value for money, not by their price tag.
+Judge outdoor heaters by their value for money, not by their price tag.

 - Listen to your fellow homeowners: The best way to judge a product’s quality is to read online reviews.
-Find out what other people like and dislike about each patio heater.
+Find out what other people like and dislike about each patio heater

 This outdoor heater has an aluminum reflector hood, wheel assembly, and an ignition mechanism that is easily started.
 The unit runs on a standard propane gas tank (20 lbs), which is not included in the purchase.